NOTES: "he has in these last days spoken"

 COMMENTS: The word translated "all" is in brackets in the UBS text.
 It is possible that "all" was added here by copyists either from verse 5 or from the Greek Old Testament of Numbers 12:7.
 On the other, it is also possible that "all" was omitted by a few Alexandrian copyists and translators to make it parallel to the statement about Jesus being faithful over God's house.

-TEXT: "hold fast [our] boldness and the boast [that we have] of our hope."
+NOTES: "hold fast [our] boldness and the boast [that we

 TRANSLATIONS: KJV NKJV ASV RSVn NRSVn ESVn NASV95 NASV2020n CSBn